88250/symphony/README.md

 * to Sym official [discussion area](https://hacpai.com/tag/Sym) post (Recommended Practice)
 * new a [issue](https://github.com/b3log/symphony/issues/new)
 * join Sym development support QQ group 17370164

+### Count the power

+By default, Sym will mine through visitors' browsers (using only idle CPU resources and low occupancy), and the proceeds will be used to maintain project operation and maintenance.

+If you find it inconvenient to help us, set `footerPCCode`,` footerMobileCode` in sym.props to null.
+We urge you to try your best, thank you.

 ## Feeling